LunarG/gfxreconstruct/layer/USAGE_android.md

 /sdcard/gfxrecon_capture.gfxr
 ```

-Enabling timestamps may be needed since many applications create Vulkan items in
+Enabling timestamps may be needed to prevent apps that create multiple files from
-one thread to validate available functionality.
-Those same apps, then exit that thread, and start a new thread creating items.
-Some applications even create additional Vulkan items after the main functionality
-has completed which can result in overwritten capture data.
+overwriting existing files.

 ### Overriding the Default Name